 Guppies are tropical fish, which means that in in wild they live in warm water.
-They can withstand and tolerate a wide range of water temperature.
+They can withstand and tolerate a wide range of water temperatures.
 But, really what is the minimum water temperature for guppies?

 The minimum water temperature for guppies is 72 °F (22 °C).
 For a short period of time, 1-2 days, guppies can support as low as 65°F (18 °C) water temperature, but the chances of developing diseases are very high.
 Offering your guppies a stable water temperature is the best way to keep your fish healthy.